 How to Make German Potato Salad

-While the potatoes are cooking make the vinaigrette.
-Fry the pancetta in a large skillet until browned and crisp.
+Step 2: Make the vinaigrette.
+Fry the pancetta until browned and crisp.
 Then remove it from the pan and set aside.

-Pour the warm dressing over the potatoes and gently toss to coat.
-Fold in the pancetta, green onions, chives, and parsley.
-Season with salt and pepper to taste.
+Step 6: Pour the warm dressing over the potatoes and gently toss to coat.

 Serve it warm, serve it at room temp or serve it as leftovers chilled.
 Use it as a side dish alongside some grilled steak or chicken and it's a winner!
 You truly can't go wrong any way.